Nick3C/pinyin-toolkit/readme.txt

   - The best way to do this is test on plain characters, but show colored characters in answers or where you are not testing reading or tones.
 5) To active sound tag generation:
   - ensure your model has a field called "Audio"
-  - obtain audio files in the format "ni3.ogg", "hao3.ogg"
+  - obtain audio files in the format "ni3.ogg", "hao3.ogg" (you can use .ogg, .wav and .mp3 files by default)
   - you can download such files here http://www.chinese-lessons.com/download.htm
   - note that commercial software (such as Wenlin) includes higher quality versions you can use
   - place the files in your deck's media directory (keep a copy, as Anki wipes them in media checks)
+  - finally, add a substitution like %(Audio)s to the HTML generated from your model

 If you plan not to use features such as character colorisation or audio generation, you should turn them off in the settings section below.